openstack/kolla-ansible/specs/multiple-globals-files.rst

 Use cases
 ---------
-1. Allow a more granular controler over individual service's options
+1. Allow a more granular controller over individual service's options
 2. Better file and directory structure

 Proposed change